 Because of all the questions I had left at the end of the first Irish book, I wanted to portray the events of those 16 years.
 I would take readers to the homeland of the Iberians who’d been capturing slaves off the coast of Ireland.
 I would show my bad guy back in his personal haunts.

 But the Iberians couldn’t all be brutes, could they?
 I learned about their amazing citadel of Zambujal north of today’s Lisbon.
 They must have enjoyed a sophisticated culture I needed to know more about.

 And I would take readers to the Grand Isle of Britain where my protagonist runs into some intriguing outlaws in the Lake District of northern England.

 I finished the rough draft of the gap story in 2016.
 Then in 2017 I drafted what became Book Six, or the third in the second trilogy, which took me back to Iberia.

-I had never been to the Iberian peninsula, where they have a stone circle (or oval) more ancient than the circles of Ireland.
+I had never been to the Iberian peninsula, where there’s a stone circle (or oval) more ancient than the circles of Ireland.
 I needed to see that, as well as Zambujal.
 And I had never been to the Lake District in England.